Version 2025-07-08

 I assumed that you downloaded the jar-file to "C:\users\yourname".
 Save the new text file under "bridge.bat".
 Double clicking this file should already start the program.
 You can now create a reference to "bridge.bat" with the right mouse button.
 Open the preferences of this reference and set it to open minimized.
 You can also select one of the icons for it.

 After three passes, the bidding ends and the playing starts.
-The contract is in the upper right corner, the number of tricks for each side in the upper left corner.
+The contract is in the upper left corner, the number of tricks for each side in the upper right corner.
 Play by clicking the cards.
-You can hide hands like at the real table with Alt-H.
+You can hide other hands with Alt-H.

-At any point, a replay can be started by pressing Ctrl-R. Use the left and right cursor keys and the home or end key to move within the replay.
+At any point, a replay can be started by pressing Ctrl-R, or by going backward with the left cursor key.
+Use the left and right cursor keys and the home or end key to move within the replay.
 Pressing Escape will discard the replay actions and continue bidding or playing at the current point.

 You can save or load PBN or LIN files.
 After loading a file the replay will start at the beginning of the bidding.
 Pressing Ctrl-P at this point will discard the bidding and play and you see the full board.
 You will then be asked to enter a contract.